 The garage is one of those places in your home that tend to be hard to keep organised.
-Items that are seldom used tend to end up there, and if you don’t have a basement in your home, the garage often serves it’s purpose.
-We have a pretty simple to follow system that is sure to help you get rid of the unneeded items and make everything more easily accessible.
+Items that are seldom used tend to end up there, and if you don’t have a basement in your home, the garage often serves its purpose.
+We have a pretty simple to follow system that will help you get rid of the unneeded items and make everything more easily accessible.

 Start by cleaning the floor of your garage.
 A simple sweep should do.
-As you go about the task look out for chemical stains, nails, cobwebs or anything that might suggest pests have moved into your garage.
+As you go about the task lookout for chemical stains, nails, cobwebs or anything that might suggest pests have moved into your garage.
 You’d be surprised how often that happens, especially in very cluttered garages.
 While you are cleaning the floor throw out everything you immediately know should go in the rubbish.

-- Car Supplies
+- Car supplies

-- Tools and Household items
+- Tools and household items

-- Sport or Hobby gear
+- Sport or hobby gear

-Once every group has a home you can start figuring out how to store them there and give each one a perfectly space optimised spot.
+Once every group has a home, you can start figuring out how to store them there and give each one a perfectly space optimised spot.

 - Pinboards for tools